 CAROL BRADBURY HAS A VISION TO BUILD AWARENESS OF A COMMUNITY'S DIVERSITY while helping to shape its creative identity.
 Her approach to community engagement stems from a deep desire to transfer her artistic vision beyond the canvas to the living, breathing composition of diverse communities.
 Her creative practice focuses on neighborhoods and communities, engaging unique and disenfranchised voices to uncover a collective response that's rooted in authenticity.

 Her unique approach is the result of studying and working in Denmark, Switzerland and across the United States.
-She has degrees in DESIGN from the Kansas City Art Institute, in PAINTING from Kansas University and, notably, Bradbury embarked on a five-year Jungian psychoanalysis in Zurich as part of her studies.
+She has degrees in DESIGN from the Kansas City Art Institute, in PAINTING from the University of Kansas and, notably, Bradbury embarked on a five-year Jungian psychoanalysis in Zurich as part of her studies.
 She turned away from traditional studio art towards a community-based practice after listening to a lecture by psychoanalyst, Anne Ulinov.
 Ulinov's experience of how the group constellates the Self inspired the artist to explore the effect of intersubjective fields, group synchronization and alternative forms of portraiture.

 Key to Bradbury's success is her commitment to engage diverse voices on community projects.